Zero-Dynamics/odynstock/doc/unit-tests.md

 After configuring, they can be run with `make check`.

-To run the navcoind tests manually, launch `src/test/test_navcoin`.
+To run the odynstockd tests manually, launch `src/test/test_odynstock`.

-To add more navcoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.
+To add more odynstockd tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that implement new BOOST_AUTO_TEST_SUITE sections.

-To run the navcoin-qt tests manually, launch `src/qt/test/test_navcoin-qt`
+To run the odynstock-qt tests manually, launch `src/qt/test/test_odynstock-qt`

-To add more navcoin-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.
+To add more odynstock-qt tests, add them to the `src/qt/test/` directory and the `src/qt/test/test_main.cpp` file.